 Unless the curve is very pronounced your untrained eye probably can’t quite tell if your child has scoliosis and it’s best you let your chiropractor determine if it were so.
 Scoliosis is usually harder to correct since the cause is usually idiopathic, meaning, no one really knows the cause.
 Also, a child can be born with scoliosis from some malformation of the vertebrae of the spine.
 Although the current medical treatment is either bracing in the early stages, I strongly believe bracing will do very little to help your child.
 In fact, I believe it will further weaken the spine since muscles do not get to be used.

 Interestingly enough, exercises have been shown to have the most evidence to support their use in the treatment of scoliosis, yet there are no medical scoliosis centers or hospitals in Singapore I am aware that currently utilize these methods.
 We use a system of chiropractic adjustment and the Swiss Kieser System of strengthening to correct or prevent the worsening of the scoliosis spine.

-Poor posture in children due to functional spinal imbalance are not congenital and are usually cause by spinal imbalance resulting from trauma, nutritional deficiencies or toxicities.
-They are usually easier to correct and often times correct quickly in our office.
+Poor posture in children due to functional spinal imbalance is not congenital and is usually caused by spinal imbalance resulting from trauma, nutritional deficiencies, or toxicities.
+They are usually easier to correct and often correct quickly in our office.
 Functional spinal imbalance can also accompany learning or social disorders.
-Don’t worry or get too concern whether you know which problem your child may have.
-As a parent we recommend you get your child checked as soon as possible since it is so much easier to help them when they are younger before the condition gets worse.
+Don’t worry or get too concerned whether you know which problem your child may have.
+As a parent, we recommend you get your child checked as soon as possible since it is so much easier to help them when they are younger before the condition gets worse.

 Poor posture in children Testimonial